-We are registering the shares of our common stock offered by this prospectus for the account of the selling stockholder identified in the section of this prospectus entitled "Selling Stockholder."
-All of the net proceeds from the sale of our common stock by this prospectus will go to the selling stockholder.
+We are registering the shares of our common stock offered by this prospectus for the account of the selling stockholders identified in the section of this prospectus entitled "Selling Stockholders."
+All of the net proceeds from the sale of our common stock by this prospectus will go to the selling stockholders who offer and sell their shares of our common stock.
 We will not receive any part of the proceeds from the sale of these securities.

-SELLING STOCKHOLDER
+SELLING STOCKHOLDERS

-The following table provides the name of the stockholder and the number of shares of our common stock offered by the selling stockholder under this prospectus.
-Because the selling stockholder may sell all or part of its shares of our common stock under this prospectus and since this offering is not being underwritten on a firm commitment basis, we cannot estimate the number and percentage of shares of our common stock that the selling stockholder will hold at the end of the offering covered by this prospectus.
-On April 12, 2002, we entered into an agreement to sell the shares offered under this prospectus to the selling stockholder in a private placement pursuant to Rule 506 under the Securities Act of 1933, as amended.
-The sale is conditioned on, among other things, and to be completed immediately following, the effectiveness of the registration statement of which this prospectus forms a part.
-No condition to completing the sale is within the selling stockholder's control.
+The following table provides the name of each selling stockholder and the number of shares of our common stock offered by each selling stockholder under this prospectus.
+Because the selling stockholders may sell all or part of their shares of our common stock under this prospectus and since this offering is not being underwritten on a firm commitment basis, we cannot estimate the number and percentage of shares of our common stock that the selling stockholders will hold at the end of the offering covered by this prospectus.
+On June 24, 2002, we entered into the following agreements with the selling stockholders with respect to the issuance of the 47,808 shares of common stock offered under this prospectus: